Paul G. Blazer: Oil industry career

 In 1920, Paul Blazer went to work as vice president of the Great Southern Oil & Refining Company in Lexington, Kentucky.
 In 1924 he joined the Swiss Oil Company of Lexington and was in charge of constructing and managing the operations of Ashland Refining Co. in Ashland, Kentucky.
 Blazer's work managing the company meant that from 1924 to 1957 he was regarded as head of the Ashland family.

 In 1930, Blazer became vice president of the newly established Independent Petroleum Association of America, a position he held for ten years.
 During Franklin Delano Roosevelt's first presidential term in the summer of 1933, J. Howard Marshall, a young assistant solicitor from Yale Law School working for Secretary of the Interior Harold Ickes, launched on a code of fair competition for the petroleum industry.
 The oil industry sent representatives, including Blazer, to Washington D.C.
 Blazer served as chairman of the United States Department of the Interior's Petroleum Code Survey Committee on Small Business Enterprise, referred to as the "Blazer Committee".
 (1933–1936).

 While working for the Department of Interior Blazer lobbied the Department of Interior's New Deal agency, the Works Progress Administration, for Kentucky projects, including Ashland's new sewers, new public library and a concrete athletic stadium.

 Blazer later became a charter member of the Petroleum Industry Council for National Defense.
 While Roosevelt was giving his declaration of war speech before the joint session of the United States Congress in Washington D.C., Blazer was several blocks away in preparations for war meetings.
-After the 1941 outbreak of World War II and the United States imminent inclusion many members of the council, including Blazer, went to work for the Petroleum Administration for War Council as "dollar-a-year men" again under the Secretary of Interior Ickes, Director Ralph K. Davies and now Solicitor J. Howard Marshall.
+After the 1941 outbreak of World War II and the United States imminent inclusion many members of the council, including Blazer, went to work for the Petroleum Administration for War Council as "dollar-a-year men" again under the Secretary of Interior Ickes, Deputy Director Ralph K. Davies and now Solicitor J. Howard Marshall.
 Its purpose was to "mobilize most effectively all resources and abilities of the petroleum industry to deal with the emergency conditions under which the industry must operate, and to provide a competent, responsible and representative body."
 July 11, 1941, Secretary Ickes appointed Blazer to District 2's General [oversight] Committee, the Supply and Distribution Committee and Chairman of the District 2 Refining Committee.
 He served from Council's official creation December 31, 1941 to its dissolution December 6, 1946.
 During this period the Department of Interior disbursements for the construction of aviation gasoline facilities amounted to $235,836,850.80, which included the 1942 $6,000,000 expansion of the Catlettsburg refinery.